-4. If I gave an assignment of truth values to the variables and said it satisfies the expression, how lonwould it take (in terms of the length of the input) to test whether my statement is true?
-5. A brute force algorithm could make a list of the variables x_1, \ldots, x_n in the problem, try every assignment of truth values to these variables, and return YES if any satisfies the expression or NO otherwis Asymptotically, how many truth assignments might this algorithm try (in terms of n)?
-2 3-SAT and SAT The 3-SAT problem is just like SAT, except every clause must be exactly of length 3.
-Let's build reduction from SAT to 3-SAT.
+3. Give the trivial instance(s) of SAT.
+2 4.
+Build two small but non-trivial instances of SAT and check whether they're satisfiable.
+5. If I gave an assignment of truth values to the variables and said it satisfies the expression, how long would it take (in terms of the length of the input, i.e., the total number of literals in all the clauses to test whether my statement is true?
+6. A brute force algorithm could make a list of the variables x_1, \ldots, x_n in the problem, try every assignment of truth values to these variables, and return YES if any satisfies the expression or NO otherwise Asymptotically, how many truth assignments might this algorithm try (in terms of n)?
+TT: he conjunction ("and") of zero conjuncts is true .
+The disjunction ("or") of zero disjuncts is false .
+Why?
+These are the cy elements for "and" and "or".

+2 3-SAT and SAT

+The 3-SAT problem is just like SAT, except every clause must be exactly of length 3.
+Let's build a reduction from SAT to 3-SAT.
 (So, we're solving SAT in terms of 3-SAT.)

 1. If you really wanted a clause like (x_5) in 3-SAT, how could you represent it?
-(Hint: one variable ca appear multiple times in a clause.
-Challenge: how can you do it if one variable is not allowed to appear multiple times?)
+Hint: one variable can appear multiple times in a clause.
+Challenge: How can you do it if one variable is not allowed to appear multiple times?

 2. If you really wanted a clause like $(x_1 \vee \overline{x_2} \vee x_3 \vee x_4)$ in 3-SAT, how could you represent it?
+Note that the 3-SAT instance you create must be satisfiable if and only if the original SAT instance was.
+Hint: Manufacture a new variable and then use it to help break this one clause into two.

+3. Extend your 4-literal clause plan above to a 5-literal clause like $(x_1 \vee \overline{x_2} \vee x_3 \vee x_4 \vee \overline{x_5})$.

+4. Extend your 5-literal clause plan to a 100-literal clause.
+How could you represent such a clause in 3-SAT?

-(Hin break it into two clauses.)
-3. If you really wanted a clause of 100 literals in 3-SAT, how could you represent it?
-4. Give a reduction from SAT to 3-SAT.
+5. Give a reduction from SAT to 3-SAT.

 3 What does a reduction tell us?

-Considering a reduction to be two algorithms that "connect" one problem to another:

-1. IMAGINARY SCENARIO #1: Say our reduction's two algorithms take O(f(n)) time and we have a solution to the underlying problem problem that also takes O(f(n)) time.
+Cor nsidering a reduction to be two algorithms that "connect" one problem to another: 1.
+IMAGINARY SCENARIO #1: Say our reduction's two algorithms take $O(f(n))$ time and we have a solution to the underlying problem problem that also takes $O(f(n))$ time.
 What do we know about the original problem?

-2. IMAGINARY SCENARIO #2: Say our reduction's two algorithms take O(g(n)) time and we know that there is no solution to the original problem that runs in O(g(n)) time.
+2. IMAGINARY SCENARIO #2: Say our reduction's two algorithms take $O(g(n))$ time and we know that there is no solution to the original problem that runs in $O(g(n))$ time.
 What do we know about the underlying problem?
-Why?

-3. NOT-SO-IMAGINARY SCENARIO #3: Say that we know (which we do) that if SAT can be solved in polynomial time, then any problem in the large set called "NP" can also be solved in polynomial time.
+Why? ; 3.
+NOT-SO-IMAGINARY SCENARIO #3: Say that we know (which we do) that if SAT can be solved in polynomial time, then any problem in the large set called "NP" can also be solved in polynomial time.
 What does our redution from SAT to 3-SAT tell us?
 Why?